 On the tallest peak of the Eastern Taurus mountain range, high above the Euphrates River, sits an incredible feat of engineering.
 An ancient tomb and funerary mound marked by huge stone statues dating back to the 1st Century BC.

-The iconic head statues of Nemrut Daği perhaps need no introduction as they are a real gem of eastern Turkey and a popular Turkish tourist attraction.
+The iconic head statues of Nemrut Daği perhaps need no introduction as they are a real gem of eastern Turkey and a popular ancient ruin in Turkey to visit.
 This eerie ruin is a must for any eastern Turkey itinerary and in my opinion any trip to Turkey.

 This is a complete travel guide to exploring the mesmerising Mount Nemrut in Adiyaman.
 I describe what you can expect on your visit, where to stay and how to get there.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them I receive a small commission, at no extra cost to you.
 This helps cover the cost of running this blog.
 Thanks for your support!

 A History Of Nemrut Dagi

 Nemrut Daği (Turkish for Mount Nemrut) is a peak in the Eastern Taurus range.
 The summit of this peak has been built into a pyramidal peak (burial mound) through the placement of smaller stones and rocks.
 Around the peak sits a series of stone statues that are around eight to nine meters tall.

 The statues were constructed in 62 BC for King Antiochus Theos of Commagene, who was an important Armenian King.